 Zegart was featured by the National Journal as one of the ten most influential experts in intelligence reform.
 She served on the Clinton administration's National Security Council staff and as a foreign policy adviser to the Bush-Cheney 2000 presidential campaign.
 She has testified before the Senate Intelligence Committee, provided training to the US Marine Corps, and advised officials on intelligence and homeland security matters.
 From 2009 to 2011 she served on the National Academies of Science Panel to Improve Intelligence Analysis.
 Her commentary has been featured on national television and radio shows and in the New York Times, Washington Post, and Los Angeles Times.

 A former Fulbright scholar, Zegart received an AB in East Asian studies magna cum laude from Harvard University and an MA and PhD in political science from Stanford University.
-She serves on the FBI Intelligence Analysts Association National Advisory Board and the Los Angeles Police Department’s Counter-terrorism and Community Police Advisory Board and is a lifetime member of the Council on Foreign Relations.
+She serves on the FBI Intelligence Analysts Association National Advisory Board, the Los Angeles Police Department’s Counter-terrorism and Community Police Advisory Board, the Secretary of Energy Advisory Board Task Force on Nuclear Nonproliferation, the Kratos Defense and Security Solutions board, and is a lifetime member of the Council on Foreign Relations.